-If you are considering getting health insurance or are just curious about it, here we debunk six common private health insurance myths to help you get to grips with exactly how it works.
+If you are considering getting health insurance or are just curious about how it works, here we debunk six common private health insurance myths.

 1. Having private health insurance means I can’t use the NHS

-You might assume that by getting out a health insurance policy, you are effectively giving up your right to use public healthcare, but this couldn’t be further from the truth.
+You might assume that by taking out a health insurance policy, you are effectively giving up your right to use public healthcare services, but this couldn’t be further from the truth.

 There’s no binary choice between having health insurance and using the NHS.
 As long as you ordinarily reside in the UK, you are free to go through the public healthcare system even while you have active health insurance.
-You will still be registered to your GP, and if you get sick or have a health concern you can go to them as your first course of action, and then decide from there if you would like to proceed privately or via the NHS.
+You will still be registered to your GP, and if you’re unwell or have a health concern you can go to them as your first course of action, and then decide from there if you would like to proceed privately or via the NHS.

 It won’t affect your private policy if you decide to use the NHS either.
-In fact, some health insurance policies come with a “six week wait” option, which stipulates that you try going through public healthcare first for any new medical issues, and only turn to private treatment if the NHS waiting list is six weeks or longer.
-Going for this option tends to make the premiums that you pay cheaper.
+In fact, some health insurance policies offer what’s known as a “six week wait” option.
+This means that you agree to use public healthcare services first for any new medical issues, and only turn to private treatment if the NHS waiting list is six weeks or longer.
+Going for this option tends to make premiums cheaper.

 2. Private health insurance only covers the cost of medical treatment